Research in Action: The Science Behind Elite Pitch Maintenance

 - Ongoing academic collaboration

-Research explains why it works.
+Our ongoing research explains why it works.

-Evidence ensures it continues to work.
+These combined ensures it continues to work.

 Our Research Bulletin series will explore individual research themes in greater depth, examining how evolving pitch technologies and materials influence long-term maintenance strategy.

 Because in today’s artificial turf environment, true expertise is not simply about maintaining surfaces.
+It is about understanding them.